 - Paint the bottom of your shoebox and lid with acrylic paint that is the same color as desert sand.
 Wait for the paint to dry.

-- Mix 3 tablespoons of school glue with 3 tablespoons of water.
+- Mix three tablespoons of school glue with three tablespoons of water.
 Apply this mixture over the bottom of the shoebox.
 Immediately sprinkle sand on top.
 If you don't have a beach nearby, you'll want to purchase some sand from a craft store.
 Set aside until the glue mixture dries, securing the sand in place.

 - Paint the ceiling and the sides of the shoebox with paint that is similar to a sky blue color.
 Continue after the paint has had time to dry.